I haven’t felt like cooking for awhile.

 So here’s a potato soup I’ve been playing with.
 I highly recommend using Idaho® potatoes, as I genuinely believe they have the best texture and flavor of any others.
 Here are some additional notes:

 Make your life easy and use Gourmet Garden’s garlic pastes.
 They’re as fresh as if you’d done all the chopping and mincing yourself, without all the work.
-The link is below in the recipe.

 Feel free to use vegetable stock in place of water, but it will mute the flavors of the soup a bit.
 Using water allows the flavors to shine through.